 - 1 teaspoon Coriander powder

-- Combine the flour, salt, ajwain and oil and from the mixture knead tight dough with very little water.
+- Combine flour, sooji, pinch of salt, ajwain and oil and knead tight dough with very little water.
 Keep aside for 10 minutes, covered with damp cloth.

 - Peel the boiled potatoes and break them with hand and keep aside for a while; do not cut with knife.

 - Put a deep pan over medium heat and add 1 tablespoon oil in it.
 When the oil gets heated, add cumin seeds into it and let them crackle.